Author:

 According to e-Marketer’s Global E-commerce Forecast, $3.351 trillion retail sales were made online in 2019, and the number is expected to rise to $4.921 trillion in 2021, representing a 46.9% increase in e-commerce market size in just two years.

-That being said, lack of capital remains a major challenge in running e-commerce businesses.
+That being said, lack of capital remains a major challenge in starting and running an e-commerce business.

 In view of a substantial financing gap, this article explores different options of e-commerce financing, their respective pros and cons, and how you can choose a suitable financing option for your online business.